GuidanceMantras/GuidanceMantras/README.md

 - Learn to handle money in tough and easy situation
 - It is your responsibility to save you money, not others, always remember
 - One has to be very strict and conditional with money
+- Stop spending like there is no tomorrow

 ### Budgeting
 - Will be added later